Maoo17/Trading-API/README.md

 The tools I've chosen for the testing is Mocha, Chai and Istanbul.
 I chose these becuase I had used them in the earlier course assignments and I thought they were really good and easy to use.
 It was really fun to write the backend-tests because the tools made it easier to write them.

 #### Coverage
+I used Travis and Scrutinizer.
+I think these two testing tools are a good way to see exactly how the program is built and run.

 I feel like I wrote better tests than the previous framework website, but there were some areas where I realised I couldn't test them completley which was often the error res if a database error occured.

 Coverage wise I felt like it was ok for decent tests I made.
 I think I could've gone higher if I modified the code for some routes, but since it worked well and the tests were ok, I chose not to (I already made refactoring of the middleware before).